-AIO Ocean Studies introduces you to marine science through a unique combination of biological, physical and chemical oceanography with field, offshore, and lab work.
+AIO Ocean Studies summer camp introduces teens to marine science through a unique combination of biological, physical and chemical oceanography with field, offshore, and lab work.
 Read More!

 We also offer students the chance to explore their collegiate options during the advanced sessions with college tours and meetings with the Jackson Lab and Mt.
 Desert Island Biological Lab, both of whom offer internships to high school and college age students.
 Several of our students have participated over the years.

 The caliber of our students is so well respected that College of the Atlantic, in Bar Harbor, Maine, now offers $10,000/year scholarships to any AIO student who is accepted into their program with a recommendation from one of our Directors.
 As of 2011, AIO is also pleased to announce our first advanced session will be available for college credit through the University of Maine Machias.

 At the heart of the AIO summer camp program is an experienced and qualified core of educators trained in the field of oceanography.
 These are classroom teachers, practicing scientists, and researchers - many with advanced graduate degrees.
 The student to instructor ratio is approximately four to one.
 Other staff members include a full-time nurse, a professional chef, recreation coordinator, and interns.